Categories: Window

 Bay windows have a character of their own.
 When added to a Victorian home, they can make the space look bigger and give a panoramic view of the room.
 A bay window arrangement in a modern home can also expand the kitchen or living area.
 The additional space can come in handy if you’re entertaining guests or need more room for your kids to roam around the house.
 We install bay windows in various configurations to fit your space.

 Whatever home architectural style you have, there is a replacement window that can preserve it.
 There’s no need to worry about your home losing its appeal.
-Whether you’re planning to replace a casement window or set of bay windows, you can reach Renewal by Andersen® of Wyoming at (307) 472-2199.
+Whether you’re planning to replace a casement window or a set of bay windows, you can reach Renewal by Andersen® of Wyoming at (307) 232-2100.
 We serve Gillette, Douglas, and Cheyenne, WY.

 Andy Stellpflug